MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/PortalHeadlineList/DataModel.md

 publicationDateTime				| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. publicationDateTimeDescriptor	| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. publicationTimeDescriptor		| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. reference{}						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. snippets[]						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed a rutrum mauris. reference{}						| Object that represnts the metadata associated with a headline.. snippets[]						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. sourceCode						| String representing the code of the source for the headline.
 Ex. "j" sourceDescriptor				| String representing the full qualified name of the source for the headline.
 Ex.
-"The Wall Street Journal" thumbnailImage[]				| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. title							| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. toolTip							| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. truncatedTitle					| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. wordCount[]						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. wordCountDescriptor				| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris.
+"The Wall Street Journal" thumbnailImage[]				| String array of urls to thumbnails associated with the headline. title							| String that represents the title of the headline. toolTip							| String that represents a tooltip that is associated with the title. truncatedTitle					| String that represents a trucated version of the title. wordCount{}						| Object that represents the number of words attached to the article view of the headline. wordCountDescriptor				| String used to display the word count to the client.
+Ex.
+"1000 words"

 The following table describes the options available for the **codedAuthors** collection.